-President of the European Regional Council and former President of Variety - The Children's Charity International an active community leader.
+President of the European Regional Council and former President of 2017 Variety - The Children's Charity International

+Background: Ms. Hislop is an award-winning senior executive and an active community leader.
 Ms. Hislop was Vice President of Operations at Canfor from 1977 until 2004.
-After 28 years at Canfor, Ms. Hislop became President and CEO of Genus Resources Management Technologies Inc. from 2002 until 2005 and was then the Executive Director of Variety - The Children's Charity of BC from 2006 until 2012.
-Ms. Hislop recently completed a two-year term as President of Variety - The Children's Charity International and is currently the President of the European Regional Council.
+After 28 years at Canfor, Ms. Hislop became President and CEO of Genus Resources Management Technologies Inc. from 2002 until 2005.
+Ms. Hislop has completed a two-year term as International President of Variety - The Children's Charity and is currently the ex-International President and President of the Euopean Regional Council.
 Ms. Hislop is a graduate of the Institute of Corporate Directors Governance Program in Canada and has sat on several Boards including Bank of Canada, Hudson's Bay and Canfor.